aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 - uppercase and lowercase letters from A to Z
 - the "_" underscore sign.

 - Field names are not case sensitive.
-For example, "HOME_URL" and "Home_url" represent the same field name.
+For example, "HOMEPAGE_URL" and "HomePage_url" represent the same field name.

 - A field name must start at the beginning of a new line.
 It can be followed by